A Complete 5-Day Kyoto Itinerary

 Cost: Free

-After visiting Imamiya Shrine we stopped at Ichiwa, a Japanese confectionary shop known for aburi mochi.
+After visiting Imamiya Shrine stop at Ichimonjiya Wasuke (also known as Ichiwa), a Japanese confectionary shop known for aburi mochi.
 Aburi mochi is a rice flour cake that is rolled in soybean powder and grilled over hot charcoal.
-After cooking, it is coated in a sweet sauce.
+After cooking, it is coated in a sweet miso sauce.

-The friends I mentioned above have been coming to Ichiwa since they were young and thus we had the privilege of learning more about this confectionary.
+Our friends have been coming to Ichiwa since they were young and thus we had the privilege of learning more about this historic sweets shop and now visit nearly every time we are in Kyoto.
 Upon arriving, you may notice that there are two aburi mochi shops across from each other.
 But no, they are not the same store.

-These two shops have a nearly 400-year-old rivalry with one another.
-Ichiwa, where we visited has been in the same location for over 1,000 years and is run by the 25th generation of the same family.
-Talk about a family-owned and operated business.
+These two shops have a nearly 400-year-old playful rivalry with one another.
+Ichiwa, which we visited has been in the same location for over 1,000 years and is run by the 25th generation of the same family.
+Talk about a family-owned and operated business!
+Stop and get some tea and aburi mochi before heading to your next temple!

 Location: Japan, 〒603-8243 Kyoto, Kita Ward, Murasakino Imamiyacho, 6 9 // MAP